 It’s not because our wired world gives us greater access to cataclysms.
 The frequencies are rising.
 The last colder-than-average month in NASA’s global-temperature database was July 1985.
 On Jan.
 18, 2017, two days before the inauguration of Donald Trump, NASA’s Goddard Institute for Space Studies announced that 2016 was the hottest year on record (global average) — the third consecutive record-setting year.
 And it wasn’t even close, as this NASA videographic illustrates:

 “Globally-averaged temperatures in 2016 were 1.78 degrees Fahrenheit (0.99 degrees Celsius) warmer than the mid-20th century mean,” NASA reported.
 “This makes 2016 the third year in a row to set a new record for global average surface temperatures.”

 The cause is global warming from greenhouse gases.
-The habitually cautious New York Times reported last year that the planetary warming already caused by human emissions has quadrupled the frequency of some heat extremes since the Industrial Revolution.
+The habitually cautious New York Times reported in 2015 that the planetary warming already caused by human emissions has quadrupled the frequency of some heat extremes since the Industrial Revolution.
 Scientists writing in the peer-reviewed journal Nature warned that continued unchecked emissions could eventually trigger a 62-fold increase in such heat blasts — and consequent storms, deluges, loss of habitat, and human suffering.